0x6d6c/git-drupal/README.md

 present in `.drupal` config file.
 1. You may not update (upgrade/downgrade) an extension again to the same version.
-1. There is definied a default content of commit messages but you may use your own using `-m`/`--message` switch.
+1. There is defined a default content of commit messages but you may give your own ones by using `-m`/`--message` switch.
+1. Changes can be added to index but not yet commited by using `--no-commit` switch.
 1. *coming soon*